crowlsyong/rcr/README.md

 The insurance calculator uses the credit score as a baseline and adds a risk premium.
 Higher risk scores lead to lower insurance costs.
 This is experimental and subject to change.
+More info on fees: https://manifold.markets/news/risk

 ## 🤝 Contributing

 Contributions are welcome.
 Please open an issue if you have suggestions, or a PR if you'd like to fix or add a feature.
+Messaging me on Discord or Manifold is okay too.

 ## 📜 License